 A message from today’s meditation:

 We’ve all felt the weight of unrealistic expectations, the pressure to constantly strive for more, to be more.
-This relentless pursuit of perfection can often lead to burnout, frustration, and a deep sense of inadequacy.
+The need to always be outperforming ourselves can feel relentless, leaving us exhausted, frustrated, and never quite good enough.
 But what if we could shift our perspective, release the pressure, and simply do our best?

-We tend to have this warped overachiever idea that our “best” is only good enough if it is always getting better day-on-day, without any set-backs.
+The problem is that we’ve developed a warped, overachiever mentality about what “our best” actually means.
+We believe our best is only acceptable if it’s continuously improving, day after day, without any setbacks or fluctuations.
+This impossible standard sets us up for failure before we even begin.
 If you haven’t read “The four agreements” by Don Miguel Ruiz yet, I seriously suggest that you do!
 And even if you have read it before, I’ll remind you of the importance of this chapter:

 Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse and regret.